D-sense/personal-website/content/posts/sending-sms-to-nigerian-number.md

 ## Introduction

 This tutorial will show you how to handle sending SMS in Go to Nigeria phone numbers with ease.
-To be specific, in the last two API services I programmed for a Nigerian client, part of the requirements is the ability to send SMS to customers with full consideration of cost.
-This means, to get cheap rate for eash SMS sent there has to be an integration with local SMS vendors.
+To be specific, in the last two API services I programmed for a Nigerian client, part of the requirements is the ability to send SMS to customers with without attracting a noticeable cost.
+This means, to get a very cost rate for eash SMS sent, there has to be an integration with local SMS vendors.
 As a result, I created this [client package](https://github.com/D-sense/sms-nigeria-go) to implement this feature.
 Currently, the package supports two vendors, namely [Bulk SMS Nigeria](https://www.bulksmsnigeria.com/) and [SMS Clone](http://smsclone.com).

 ### Requirement